Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     int l_batchLoopInstrCount = kernel.getInstrCountFromLabel("batch_loop");
     kernel.add_instr(base::cbnz(gpr_t::x25, -l_batchLoopInstrCount * 4));

 These were the only changes we had to make.
-Between the initialization of the loop and jumping to the next matrices, we would loop over our :ref:`matmul_m_n_k kernel <4.1.2 GEMM>`.
+Between initializing the loop and jumping to the next blocks in our matrices, we would loop over our :ref:`matmul_m_n_k kernel <4.1.2 GEMM>`.

 .. _4-1-3-2:

 4.1.3.2 Calling the Batch-Reduce GEMM kernel
 ----------------------------------------------

-In order to actually call our GEMM and BRGEMM kernels, we had to implement a common entry point.
+In order to actually call our ``GEMM`` and ``BRGEMM`` kernels, we had to implement a common entry point.
 The ``Brgemm`` class is responsible for this task.
-It first checks all input parameters for their validity and then makes calls to the kernels based on the Batch-Reduce size.
+It first checks all input parameters for their validity and then makes calls to the kernels based on the batch-reduce size.

 **Brgemm.cpp**